dianaspencer/dianaspencer.github.io/_posts/2020-03-23-the-open-source-trail.md

 > Linus Torvalds

-Linus, inventor of the Linux kernal, paints the open source landscape with freedom and expressivity of taking ideas and giving them life.
+Linus, inventor of the Linux kernal, paints the open source landscape with freedom and expressivity of taking abstract ideas and giving them impactful meaning.
 This is why for me contributing to open source as a developer is important.
-I would like to paint a landscape with colors imagined from a quirky female developer. :woman_technologist:
+It is a gateway for me to contribute to causes I deeply care about.

+:woman_technologist: